 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 446

 SSRN Author Page: Link

 Dan Simon specializes in the field of Law & Psychology.
 He teaches Criminal Law, as well as various courses in the intersection of law and psychology.
-He also teaches a course on law and psychology at the USC Dornsife College of Letters, Arts and Sciences.
+He also teaches courses on Law and Psychology and on Wrongful Convictions at the USC Dornsife College of Letters, Arts and Sciences.

 Simon is the author of In Doubt: The Psychology of the Criminal Justice Process (Harvard University Press, 2012).
-Following the publication of In Doubt, Simon has been invited to lecture on the psychological dimensions of the criminal justice process to groups of judges, prosecutors and police personnel across the United States and in Israel.
+The book earned the Annual Book Award from the American Psychology-Law Society in 2015.
+Following the publication of In Doubt, Simon has lectured on the psychological dimensions of the criminal justice process to judges, prosecutors and police personnel across the United States, and in Israel, Mexico and Korea.

 Works in Progress

 - The Pathologies of Prosecutorial Adversarialism (in preparation; data collected)

 - Towards a General Framework of Cognitive Bias (in preparation; with Stephen J. Read)